moinwiki/moin/docs/admin/configure.rst

 Please also check the logging configuration example in `contrib/logging/email`.

-User E-Mail Address Verification
+User Email Address Verification
 --------------------------------

-At account creation time, Moin can require new users to verify their E-Mail address by clicking a link that is sent to them.
+At account creation time, Moin can require new users to verify their email address by clicking a link that is sent to them.

-Make sure that Moin is able to send E-Mails (see previous section) and add the following line to your configuration file to enable this feature::
+Make sure that Moin is able to send emails (see previous section) and add the following line to your configuration file to enable this feature::

     user_email_verification = True